 Boxer Trunks

 These are the shorts boxers wear to the ring.
-Unlike regular shorts, boxing trunks are made from lightweight, moisture-wicking blends of nylon, cotton, and polyester, keeping the boxer cool and comfortable during intense training sessions or in-ring competitions.
+Unlike regular shorts, boxer trunks are made from lightweight, moisture-wicking blends of nylon, cotton, and polyester, keeping the boxer cool and comfortable during intense training sessions or in-ring competitions.
 The sturdy design allows for flexible movement and footwork, allowing the boxers to unleash their complete arsenal of moves.

 Boxing Shoes